 Where: Broadgate Circle, EC2M 2QS

-What: Kai offer Chinese cooking with a slight fusion twist, which is perhaps partly the reason for its success.
+What: Kai offers Chinese cooking with a slight fusion twist, which is perhaps partly the reason for its success.
 With a Michelin star and a SquareMeal gold Award, you’re nearly guaranteed a really good meal here.
 The menu showcases both small and large plates, giving diners the choice between things like glutinous rice balls flavoured with Wagyu beef oil or lobster with ginger and spring onion, plus noodles slathered in lobster oil.
 If after all that you can squeeze in a sweet then we’d suggest trying their unusual durian and vanilla souffle with salted caramel.

 Where: 65 South Audley Street, W1K 2QU

-If you love sampling the various cuisines of the world, why not try one of the places on our round up of the best Indian restaurants in London.
+If you love sampling the various cuisines of the world, why not try one of the places on our round-up of the best Indian restaurants in London.